- 1 Expectations of ShadowHaven GMs

 Additionally, runs may award faction rep as per RAW rules (generally 1-2 per run) and this doesn't count against RVP.
 The chance for an awakened or emerged character to purchase deltaware may used as a Run Reward for Semi-Prime or Prime runs.
 This takes up 15 RVP, and must be approved by a member of the Thematics Team.
 For awakened or emerged PCs with the Regeneration critter power, this takes up 30 RVP and must be approved by a member of the Thematics Team.

 Standard reward ranges for Normal runs based on threat:

-Note: A Full AAR must be added to the run's wiki page for any run that rewards more than 19 RVP if the run is not a Semiprime or above.
+Note: A Full After Action Report (AAR) must be added to the run's wiki page for any run that rewards more than 19 RVP if the run is not a Semiprime or above.

 These are merely guidelines and exceptions can occur, but chronic overpaying is frown upon and may result in consequences.

-Additionally, players may write a Full/Narrative AAR and add it to the GM's AAR to earn 2 GMP.
-This is the PC's version of events, compared to the GM's more unbiased version of events, and should be in character.
-These are placed in the run's wikipage.
+Additionally, players may write a Full/Narrative AAR and add it to the Full AAR to earn 1 GMP.
+This is the PC's version of events, compared to the more unbiased version of events, and should be in character.
+These are placed in the run's wiki page.

-- You can redeem 1 gmp for 4000 nuyen or 1 karma on a character for your choosing
+- You can redeem 1 GMP for 2000 nuyen or 1 karma on a character for your choosing

 - You can buy certain features with GMP at varying prices.
 Prime slots, extra character slots, discord emojis, etc.